Guide on Business Registration In Ghana (RGD Name Search)

 Name Search with the RGD

-It is mandatory by the law to carry out a name search for your business.
+It is mandatory by law to carry out a name search for your business.
 Moreover, this is taking place to prevent duplication of a name, i.e. repeating the name of an already registered company (which is not acceptable as it may bring about confusion).

 Registration of the Taxpayer Identification Number (TIN)